Kindziulis

 Kindziulis is a fictional character from Lithuanian joke cycle commonly known as "Here came Kindzulis" (Čia priėjo Kindziulis).
 The punch lines of the jokes of this cycle start with the standard phrase "Here comes Kinzsiulis and says:..."
 The Kindziulis character was created by theatre director Vytautas Mikalauskas and these jokes, written by collective efforts, were regularly printed in the Lithuanian satirical magazine Šluota.

+Journalist and writer Juozas Bulota, a long-time editor-in-chief of Šluota, published the collections of jokes titled Čia priėjo Kindziulis several times (1970, 1972, 1982).
+Other people, printed books with the same title as well, such as Pranas Raščius and Leopoldas Stanevičius (Čia priėjo Kindziulis (2002), Kindziulis byloja: arba ant bėgių gulsim, arba išpuikusius ponus pulsim (2021), Atsargiai: Kindziulis viską mato!
+(2021)).